+Conclusion and Future Outlook

-ircular economy models must be built-upon a comprehensive understanding of product life cycles, and the potential to retain products and their inherent value within economic systems, for longer.
+This paper has explored the temporal dimensions of repair, taking a lifecycle perspective.
+Overall, circular economy models must be built-upon a comprehensive understanding of product life cycles, and the potential to retain products and their inherent value within economic systems, for longer.
 By considering the temporal (time-based) dimensions of repair, this work reveals that scaling repair may be as much a “matter of timing” (e.g., when a decision, need, or activity arises), as it is a technical challenge (e.g., availability of spare parts and infrastructure), and a social challenge (e.g., consumer’s willingness to pay, physical access, awareness, motivation).
 The challenges of scaling and optimizing for repair within a CE are compounded by factors and conditions determined by value-chain actors (e.g., product designer) who are spatially and temporally distant from the user/owner.
 Further, there are few effective feedback mechanisms available to enable mitigation of these barriers across the product’s life cycle without the intervention of policymakers.

 In order to meaningfully pursue a vision of a scaled repair, use-phase complexity and conditions that currently inhibit the scaling of repair must be better understood and tackled, including the ease and convenience of a system designed for replacement instead of repair.

-Across the policy opportunities mentioned above, the temporal distances and dimensions must be considered to ensure reparability under a wide range of evolving conditions for the user/owner over time. he System of Repairability framework needs to be further developed in future research, as well as applied to processes of developing appropriate policy mix (Milios 2018), and available tools (Svensson-Hoglund et al. 2021)ifferent stakeholder perspectives and experiences of the system of repairability strategic interventions.
+Across the policy opportunities mentioned in section 4 above, the temporal distances and dimensions must be considered to ensure reparability under a wide range of evolving conditions for the user/owner over time.
+As such, the System of Repairability framework needs to be further developed in future research, as well as applied to processes of developing appropriate policy mix (Milios 2018), and available tools (Svensson-Hoglund et al. 2021).
+To this effect, this Framework allows for novel insights into the repair process that can be used to create roadmaps, not only for policy interventions, but also to guide future research into repair, sustainable consumption, and circular economy systems.

+This article focuses on the temporal dimensions of the System of Repairability framework.
+While the presented framework has been derived from the literature focused on predominately industrialized economies, the intention is for this framework to be universally applicable.
+Future research by the authors will include the exploration and validation of the framework within industrializing and non-industrial economies, as well as the systematic exploration and integration of spatial elements (e.g., jurisdictional policy differences) into the Framework.
+Further, there is opportunity and need to integrate different stakeholder perspectives and experiences of the system of repairability, i.e., individual consumers and OEMs, in order to deepen the understanding of factors of repair and effective strategic interventions.

 FUNDING INFORMATION